flow-io/flow-tcp-client/README.md

 #### 'error'

-The socket emits an `error` event upon encountering an error.
+The client emits an `error` event upon encountering an error.
 To register a listener,

 ``` javascript
 client.addListener( 'error', function onError( error ) {